arpabet/beans/README.md

 Dependency Injection Runtime Framework for Golang inspired by Spring Framework in Java.

-All injections happens on runtime and took O(n*m) complexity, where n - number of interfaces, m - number of services.
+All injections happen on runtime and took O(n*m) complexity, where n - number of interfaces, m - number of services.
 In golang we have to check each interface with each instance to know if they are compatible.
 All injectable fields must have tag `inject` and be public.

 ### Usage

 Dependency Injection framework for complex applications written in Golang.
-There is no capability to scan components in packages provided by Golang language, therefore the context creation needs to see all beans as instances.
+There is no capability to scan components in packages provided by Golang language itself, therefore the context creation needs to see all beans as memory allocated instances by pointers.
-The best practices are to inject beans by interfaces, but scan implementations.
+The best practices are to inject beans by interfaces between each other, but create context of their implementations.

 Example:
 ```